OverHash/nzoi-2020/README.md

 # nzoi-2020
+## Round 1
- A compilation of programs to solve NZOI's problems, written in Rust.
+ A compilation of programs to solve NZOI's Round 1 problems, written in Rust.